 Being the most stable economy of Latin America, Chile has grown into a popular destination for innovative business ideas and commercial expansion by well-consolidated and renowned foreign companies.
 With its globally recognized copper and salmon exports and distinguished wines, Chile offers many strong national sectors for keen investors.
 Moreover, because of Chile’s rise in tourism (2017 saw an all-time high in the number of tourists received), smaller cities are starting to grow, and opportunities are presenting themselves.
 The combination of these strong markets and new and attractive commercial opportunities are key attractions for foreign companies looking for additional sources of revenue abroad.

-Legal Entities in Chile
+Corporate Compliance in Chile – Legal Entities in Chile

 Defining the best way to enter one of the Chilean markets requires knowledge of the different kinds of legal entities that Chile has available.
 However, all Chilean legal structures have some similar statutory requirements which must be adhered too.
 To ensure your company complies with the local and national authorities, certain procedures must be followed when setting up a company in Chile.
 Personalized support and counsel from a local law firm can ensure that your company remains 100% compliant.